nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Saving data

-In the **main window**, your Foster Family data is **saved in the hard disk automatically** after any command that changes the data, so no manual saving is needed.
+In the **main page**, your Foster Family data is **saved in the hard disk automatically** after any command that changes the data, so no manual saving is needed.
 However, **edits made in the profile page have to be saved** via the `save` command.
 Else, changes will be discarded once you exit out of that fosterer's profile page.

 <div style="page-break-after: always;"></div>